 Amazon has a selection of veggie spiralizers but I like this one by OXO because it is sturdy and has a suction cup base to hold it steady.

 If you need a new pizza pan, this one from Amazon Basics is non-stick and perforated to help cook the crust right through without burning the top.
 I use a perforated pan and put it right on top of my preheated pizza stone so it's easy to get in and out of the oven.

-- 1 Large Zucchini, cut into thin ribbons with a vegetable peeler or mandoline (or 2 small zucchini)
+- 1 Large Courgette, cut into thin ribbons with a vegetable peeler or mandoline or 2 small courgette (zucchini)

 - Optional: Basil, Mint or Parsley For Garnish